hmrc/check-eori-number-api/README.md

 Unit tests
 ----------
-Run `sbt test` on the terminal to run the unit tests.
+Run `sbt test it/test` on the terminal to run the unit and integration tests.

 Acronyms
 ---